yafig/spec/api-servers.md

 - **PUT** `/users` -> `edit_user()`
 - **DELETE** `/users` -> `delete_user()`
 - **POST** `/users/login` -> `login()`

+  Once a user logged in via frontend website, we will return the JWT token for the Javascript to set into the local storage in the browser.
 - **POST** `/users/register` -> `register()`

   After creating a new user, the service will publish a message to `send_email` queue